feedbin/feedbin-api/content/entry-states.md

 **Parameters**

  - `entry_id required`
  - `starred_updated_at conditionally required` - an ISO 8601 timestamp.
-Required when attempting to change `read`
+Required when attempting to change `starred`
  - `read_updated_at conditionally required` - an ISO 8601 timestamp.
 Required when attempting to change `read`
  - `read` - boolean.
 True if read, false if unread
  - `starred` - boolean.
 True if starred, false if not starred